fml-fam/fmlr/README.md

 ## 0.0000 0.0000 3.0000
 ```

 For GPU objects, we need to first have a `card` object.
-This manages some internal data.
+This manages some internal GPU data.
 It is tied to a specific GPU (by ordinal ID), and you only need one object per GPU (not per GPU matrix/vector).
 You will need to pass this object to the `gpuvec()` and `gpumat()` constructors.

 ```r
 library(fmlr)